 The Undergraduate Committee primarily serves members that are in undergraduate studies, and provides undergrads a forum for building a community and learning more about what the Union does and how the Union serves its undergraduate members.
 The Committee focuses on providing events for undergraduate TAs and providing them a platform for discussing issues or simply having a break from work and classes.
 The committee is looking for new members, so if you think that this is something you’d like to be involved in, please don’t hesitate to contact our Undergraduate Officer at firstname.lastname@example.org for more information.

 The International Committee primarily serves members that are non-citizens, and provides a forum for building community, making new friends, discussing common interests, and talking about life, work, and studies as an International Student.
 The Committee focuses on issues such as immigration, but also has a lot of fun, including craft nights, move nights, and sharing international cuisine.
-Please email Avijit for more information.
+Please email International Officer for more information.

 EAC is another semi-autonomous committee working towards Equity Seeking Groups in our union and the Hamilton area.
 The chair of the EAC is our Equity Officer.
 Please email them for more information.